Sealing Criminal Records and Setting Aside Convictions

 5. Used by the department of transportation in enforcing license suspension actions.

-If you are interested in having your record sealed, or conviction set aside, contact the experienced attorneys at Nesci & St. Louis to guide you through the process.
+If you are interested in having your record sealed, or conviction set aside, contact the experienced attorneys at St. Louis Huffman Law to guide you through the process.